Unplugged weddings – Should I ask my guests not to take photos?

 Family and Group Photos

 This is perhaps the one that resonates with me the most.
-As a Sydney and Brisbane wedding photographer I place a big emphasis on capturing the family photographs.
+As a Brisbane wedding photographer I place a big emphasis on capturing the family photographs.
 Yes, it may not be the most exciting part of the whole day, but these are the wedding photographs that you and your children will look upon for years, decades or even centuries.

 On occasion, I have had nearly half a dozen guests around my head clicking away on their iPhones, trying to get the same perspective as me.
 The problem?
 Eyes.
 Everyone in the photograph will be looking at different cameras.
 This may seem like a small thing, but can completely throw off the entire photograph.
 This is also applicable for bridal party photographs and bride and groom portraits.